ahacking/to_json/README.md

 class PostSerializer < ::ToJson::Serializer
   include PostSerialization

-  # override the build method and use the ToJson DSL
+  # override the serialize method and use the ToJson DSL
+  # any arguments passed to encode! or json! are passed into serialize
-  def serialize
+  def serialize(model)
-    put_post_nested scope
+    put_post_nested model
   end
 end